 What will we do?

 Our approach will focus on:

-- ▶ Journals testing we will use our testing of Journals to identify transactions moved from revenue to capital. - ► For significant additions we will examine invoices, capital expenditure authorisations, leases and other data that support these additions.
+► For significant additions we will examine invoices, capital expenditure authorisations, leases and other data that support these additions.
 We review the sample selected against the definition of capital expenditure in IAS 16.